Increase your range.

 Solution 3: Better antennas

-Another approach is to get better antennas, either for the wireless router, the remote device, or both.
+Another approach is to get better antennas for the wireless router, the remote device, or both.

-By replacing or adding larger or directional antennas on the equipment involved, you can occasionally increase the range of the wireless signal.
+By replacing or adding larger or directional antennas on the equipment involved, you can increase the range of the wireless signal.
 A larger or directional antenna on the wireless router can produce a stronger or clearer signal.
-A larger or directional antenna on the remote device gives it “bigger ears” with which to receive the signal.
+A larger or directional antenna on the remote device gives it bigger “ears” with which to receive the signal.

-I’ve heard of this solution working well in many circumstances, as it increases the range of unobstructed wireless signals.
+This solution works well in many circumstances, as it increases the range of unobstructed wireless signals.
 But like the repeater, it can be somewhat difficult to set up.

-The specifics of what’s available will depend on your router, devices, and ability to get creative (a common example cited is the “can-tenna” made out of a potato chip can, which creates a highly directional homemade antenna).
+The specifics of what’s available will depend on your router, devices, and ability to get creative.
+(A commonly cited example is a “can-tenna” made out of a potato chip can, which creates a highly directional homemade antenna).

 Do this

-Wi-Fi is great, and it’s ubiquitous … until it’s not.
-Hopefully, you can use one or more of the techniques above to extend your range, and get solid Wi-Fi connectivity where you need it.
+Hopefully, you can use one or more of the techniques above to extend your range and get solid Wi-Fi connectivity where you need it.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.